leandromoh/RecordParser/README.md

 5. It is flexible: you can choose the most convenient way to configure each of your parsers: indexed or sequential configuration
 6. It is extensible: you can totally customize your parsing with lambdas/delegates
 7. It is even more extensible because you can easily create extension methods that wraps custom mappings
-8. It is efficient: you can take advantage of parallel processing to speed up parsing
+8. It is efficient: you can take advantage of multicore to use parallel processing and speed up parsing
 9. It is not intrusive: all mapping configuration is done outside of the mapped type.
 It keeps your classes with minimised dependencies and low coupling
 10. It provides clean API with familiar methods: Parse, TryParse and TryFormat
 11. It is easy configurated with a builder object, even programmatically, because does not require to define a class each time you want to define a parser